apache/apisix-website/website/blog/2021/09/24/youpaicloud-usercase.md

 The range of Ingress products on the market has grown and the range of options has expanded considerably.
 These products fall into roughly two architectural categories.
 One, like K8s Ingress and Apache APISIX Ingress, are based on traditional agents such as Nginx and OpenResty, and use k8s-Client and Golang to do Controller.
 There is also an emerging class of agents and controllers using the Golang language, such as Traefik.

-Ingress-Nginx is still used by most businesses in UPYUN, including today’s, and the overall architecture is as follows.
+Ingress-Nginx is still used by most businesses in UPYUN, and the overall architecture is as follows.

 ![Ingress-Nginx architecture](https://static.apiseven.com/202108/1632469775377-8303128c-e8a6-4594-a87b-ac6942f4895e.png)

-The lower layer is data surface OpenResty.
+The lower layer is data plane OpenResty.
 The upper Controller listens primarily for resource changes from APIServer and generates `nginx.conf` configuration file, and then Reload OpenResty.
 If the POD IP changes, the Upstream Upstream node replacement can be transmitted directly to the OpenResty Lua code via the HTTP interface.

 The extensibility of Ingress-Nginx is achieved mainly through Annotations, and the configuration file itself has simple syntax and routing rules.
 Lua can be configured on demand, and the extension of the Lua plug in improves Operability of customization.